 Simple English definitions for legal terms

-Read a random definition: local government
+Read a random definition: office grant

 The antidissection rule is a guideline used when comparing trademarks that may conflict with each other.
 It states that the marks should be looked at as a whole, rather than being broken down into smaller parts.
 This helps to ensure that the marks are evaluated in the same way that consumers would view them in the marketplace.
 Essentially, the rule prevents people from dissecting a trademark and only looking at certain aspects of it when making a comparison.